 Barbacoa Marinade:

-• 24 dried ancho chilies -or sub dried chipotles, guajillo chilies ( milder) or chili negros- stems removed, seeds removed.
-No need to rehydrate.
+• 24 dried ancho chilies -or sub other dried chilies like chipotles, guajillo chilies or chili negros.

-• 1 chipotle pepper (from a can) plus 23 tablespoons of the chipotle “juice” ( you can always add more at the end of cooking if not sure)
+• 12 chipotle peppers (from a can) plus 23 tablespoons of the chipotle “juice” (you can always add more at the end of cooking if not sure) for smoky, deep flavor.

-• 2 cups chicken or beef broth or water
+• 2 1/2 cups chicken stock, beef stock, or use a bouillon cube and water

 • 1 tablespoon chili powder

-• 2 tablespoons dried oregano or Mexican epazote
+• 1 tablespoon dried oregano or Mexican epazote

 Instructions

-To make the marinade, de-stem the dried chilies, break them in half and discard the seeds ( you don’t need to remove every single one, a few strays are OK).
-Break the chilies apart into smaller pieces and add to the blender ( dry) with the remaining ingredients.
-Blend until very smooth, for a full minute.
+2. Make the marinade.
+De-stem the dried chilies, break them in half, and discard the seeds ( you don’t need to remove every single one; a few strays are totally OK).
+Break the chilies apart into smaller pieces and add to the blender (dry) with the remaining marinade ingredients.
+Blend until smooth, for a full minute.

-Heat a skillet or dutch oven to medium-high heat and add oil.
-Sear the salted lamb shoulder, patiently browning each side to create a deep colored crust.
-DO NOT SKIP THIS STEP! ( It is the secret to sealing in the juices and creating flavor!)
+3. Brown the meat.
+Generously season all sides of the meat with salt and pepper.
+Heat a skillet or dutch oven to medium-high heat and add some oil.
+Sear the meat, patiently browning each side to create a deep-colored crust.
+This is the secret to sealing in the juices and creating good, deep flavor.

-Keep warm in oven until ready to serve.
+9. Serve.
+Keep warm in the oven until ready to serve.
 I like to leave this uncovered so the meat gets a little crispy on the top.
-Garnish with onions and cilantro if you like.

 Notes

-You can use bone-in lamb shoulder like you see here ( this is a 4 ½ pound bone-in roast).
-For ease and faster cooking, you can have your butcher cut the bone out and roll into a boneless “roast”.
+Roasts: You can use bone-in lamb shoulder like you see here ( this is a 4 ½ pound bone-in roast).
+Or for ease and faster cooking, you can have your butcher cut the bone out and roll into a boneless “roast”.
+Or use a beef shoulder or chuck roast.
 Cooking times will vary based on weight and cut.
 Allow 3- 3 1/2 hours for 3-4 lb boneless roast.
 Allow 4-4 ½ hours for a 5-6 lb bone-in roast.
 I always plan for an extra hour, just in case.

 Epazote is a Mexican herb that really bumps up the flavor and authenticity of this recipe.
 It can sometimes be found at Mexican Markets.
 Or try growing it from seed!